With the exception of spatial indexes,

-records are stored in the leaf pages of the tree.
-The default
+Index records are stored in the leaf pages of their B-tree or

-size of an index page is 16KB.
-When new records are inserted,
+R-tree data structure.
+The default size of an index page is

 InnoDB tries to leave 1/16 of the page free

-bulk load when creating or rebuilding indexes.
+load when creating or rebuilding B-tree indexes.
 This method of

-index creation is also known as a sorted index build.
+index creation is known as a sorted index build.

 innodb_fill_factor defines the